 Norma Cummings's Story

-Norma admittedly ignored her intermittent chest pains until one fateful evening.
-She was feeling especially out of sorts and went to St. Mary’s Hospital where she proceeded to have a heart attack.
-"Boy, was I lucky!," Norma reflects.
+When Norma first started having chest pains, she didn't think much of them.
+It wasn't until an evening when she felt especially off that it became clear the pain wasn't something to be ignored.
+She went to St. Mary’s Hospital, where she ended up having a heart attack.
+"Boy, was I lucky," Norma says.
 "If I hadn’t gone to the hospital that day, I wouldn’t be here today."

-After her heart attack, Norma stayed active by walking the Greece Ridge Mall and the surrounding neighborhoods.
-But three angioplasties, a bypass surgery, and three stents later, she knew she needed more.
+Norma went right back to being active, walking the Greece Ridge Mall and the surrounding neighborhoods.
+However, after three angioplasties, three stents and a bypass surgery, she knew she needed more help.
 Norma’s cardiologist sent her to see therapists at the Unity Cardiac Rehabilitation Program.
-There, she got help developing a sustainable exercise practice that she deems critical to her long-term wellness.
-She initially wore an EKG monitor while she moved from one exercise to another, and the staff measured key vital signs and monitored her progress.
-Today, she exercises completely independently, going three times a week and moves through her routine in less than 45 minutes.
+The therapists at Unity helped her develop the exercise regimen she needed for long-term wellness.
+In the beginning, she exercised while wearing an EKG monitor, which the staff used to monitor her vital signs and track her progress.
+Today, she exercises completely on her own and can easily get through her routine in less than 45 minutes.

 Because Care Matters

 Today, Norma can enjoy all her passions in life because of the exceptional care given to her through Rochester Regional Health, and the support of people like you.
 With your continued support, we can realize our vision to give every person in our community the resources to live a better, healthier life.